winniebahati/Analysis-materials-for-threat-validation/README.md

 ### How to get started
-We only provide teh anonymised participants ressponses to the questionnaires upon request.
+We only provide the anonymised participants ressponses to the questionnaires upon request.
 The accompanying Python script contains the code used to address our research questions, with all required packages already specified.

 # Web Scraper Tool